 Lexus UX 300e SUV review

-"The Lexus UX 300e is a refined electric SUV with respectable range”
+"The Lexus UX 300e is a refined electric SUV with a respectable range”

 - Cheap to run